dudek-j/KeebMap/README.md

 If you wish to participate in the development of this project, either at the level of programming or to propose changes concerning the list of vendors, please refer to the document [CONTRIBUTING](CONTRIBUTING.md).

+If you want to propose changes to the vendor list, but are not comfortable with the Github tool, you can join the [Discord server](https://discord.gg/AxSjtYAHun) and make your proposal in the dedicated channel.
+However, you will have to wait for a developer to integrate your proposal.

 ## TODO

 - [ ] Proper mobile support